 The clinical signs and symptoms can be grouped into the following clusters.
 The reason for this grouping is to allow organ-specific targeted therapy or individualized therapy:

 - Respiratory: shortness of breath, congestion, persistent cough, etc.

 - Neurological/psychiatric: brain fog, malaise, tiredness, headaches, migraines, depression, inability to focus or concentrate, altered cognition, insomnia, vertigo, panic attacks, tinnitus, anosmia, phantom smells, etc.

-- Musculoskeletal: myalgias, fatigue, weakness, joint pains, inability to exercise, post-exertional malaise, inability to perform daily activities
+- Musculoskeletal: myalgias, fatigue, weakness, joint pains, inability to exercise, post-exertional malaise, inability to perform normal activities of daily life

 - Cardiovascular: Palpitations, arrhythmias, Raynaud-like syndrome, hypotension, and tachycardia on exertion

 - Autonomic: Postural tachycardia syndrome (POTs), abnormal sweating

 - Gastrointestinal disturbance: anorexia, diarrhea, bloating, vomiting, nausea, etc.